Johnr24/20250415_telegram2printer/README.md

 A Telegram bot that receives images and prints them to a CUPS-managed printer.
 Think of it like faxing yourself through Telegram!

+While designed to work with any CUPS-compatible printer, it was developed with the Dymo LabelWriter 4XL (4x6 inch label printer) particularly in mind.

 ## Features

 *   Receives images sent via Telegram.